bmsitech/qmcorenode-api/README.md

 ## Running the sample clients

-Before using the code please install [Node.js](https://nodejs.org) Version 12 on your system.
+Before using the code please install [Node.js](https://nodejs.org) 12+ on your system.

 Clone the repository:
 ```ShellSession